MalenaPS/llm-systems-reliability-lab/docs/reproducibility.md

 ---

-# Reproducible Execution
+## Reproducible Execution

-Each run generates a **run manifest** that captures the execution environment.
+Each run generates a **run manifest** that captures the execution environment and evaluation configuration.

 File: